kobbas/mqttweather/readme.md

 The data is pushed every 5 min.
 The time to can be changed if the interval variable is changed.
 The wind measurement is done during the interval secoconds.
 Each publish consits of 15 measurement rounds.

+Paho Mqtt has to be added to your python installation.
+`pip install paho-mqtt`

 Example of configuration.yaml:
 ```yaml
 sensor: